ifreelander/Intro-to-JavaScript-Files/README.md

-# Introduction to JavaScript exercise codes
+# Intro to JavaScript exercise files